stacks-network/stacks-core/sip/sip-001-burn-election.md

 * **Users enhance chain quality**:  In the Stacks blockchain, users can enhance their preferred fork's chain quality by _contributing_ burns to their preferred leader.
-This in turn helps ensure chain liveness -- users can help honest leaders get elected and punish dishonest leaders that withhold blocks (and if this were not motivation enough, the Stacks blockchain also offers a financial incentive for doing so).
+This in turn helps ensure chain liveness -- users can help honest leaders get elected and punish dishonest leaders that withhold blocks.

 # Leader Election